man-group/dtale/docs/arcticdb/ARCTICDB_INTEGRATION.md

 <URL to access D-Tale UI>
 ```

 `use_store=True` forces the mechanism D-Tale uses for storing/reading/writing data to be ArcticDB.
 This seems insignificant, but it actually provides a huge enhancement to D-Tale's infrastructure.
-You can now read dataframes of any size without having any memory constraints.
-D-Tale will simply read the rows/columns of your dataframe that need to be displayed in your browser, rather than the entire dataframe into memory.
+You can now read DataFrames of any size without having any memory constraints.
+D-Tale will simply read the rows/columns of your DataFrame that need to be displayed in your browser, rather than the entire DataFrame into memory.

-### Why back your data with ArcticDB?

-D-Tale backed by ArcticDB allows you to explore datasets that are much larger than what you can store in memory.
-As you scroll down, D-Tale will page in the additional required data in an on-demand fashion meaning that the data doesn't all have to be stored in memory at the same time.

 ### Navigation